JonnoB/scrambledtext/README.md

 The transmission probabilities are learnt from line-aligned text.
 A valuable library for creating line-aligned text is [genelog](https://github.com/microsoft/genalog).
 Although `scrambledtext` was developed for English, the library is language and script agnostic, as the functions are a general Markov process that acts as a simple simulator for the kind of errors observed in OCR.

-The library was developed for the paper "Scrambled text: training Language Models to correct OCR errors using synthetic data", The code for this paper can be found at [scrambledtext_analysis](https://github.com/JonnoB/scrambledtext_analysis) and [training_lms_with_synthetic_data](https://github.com/JonnoB/training_lms_with_synthetic_data)

 # Features